doubleyou/redis_pool/README.md

         Sepcify the db to use.
 Default is 0.

-      Name represents the name of the pool you are creating, by default it's redis_pool.
+      Name represents the name of the pool you are creating.

     redis_pool:info() -> term()
     redis_pool:info(Name) -> term()